-Each share of convertible preferred stock shall be convertible at the option of the holder, at any time, into such number of fully paid and nonassessable shares of common stock as is determined by dividing the original issue price of the series of convertible preferred stock by the conversion price in effect at the time of conversion for such shares of convertible preferred stock (initially \$1.00, \$2.00, \$4.06, \$6.5366 and \$6.5366, and as adjusted \$1.5949, \$3.1898, \$6.4753, \$10.4252 and \$10.4252, for the Series Seed Preferred Stock, Series A Preferred Stock, Series B Preferred Stock and Series B-1 Preferred Stock and Series C Preferred Stock, respectively).
+Each share of convertible preferred stock shall be convertible at the option of the holder, at any time, into such number of fully paid and nonassessable shares of common stock as is determined by dividing the original issue price of the series of convertible preferred stock by the conversion price in effect at the time of conversion for such shares of convertible preferred stock (initially \$1.00, \$2.00, \$4.06, \$6.5366 and \$6.5366 for the Series Seed Preferred Stock, Series A Preferred Stock, Series B Preferred Stock and Series B-1 Preferred Stock and Series C Preferred Stock, respectively).
 As such, the shares of preferred stock effectively convert on a one-for-one basis.
 The convertible preferred stock conversion prices shall be adjusted when there is a deemed issuance of additional preferred shares issued at a price lower than the convertible preferred stock original issue prices or issuance of an instrument with rights that could dilute the interest of convertible preferred stockholders.
-In addition, convertible preferred stock will be automatically converted into common stock at the applicable conversion ratio then in effect for each series of convertible preferred stock upon the earlier of (i) the closing of a firm commitment underwritten public offering of its common stock with gross proceeds to the Company of at least \$50.0 million and at a price per share of not less than \$12.95, as adjusted for the reverse stock split (see Note 16), subject to appropriate adjustment in the event of any share split, share dividend, combination or other similar recapitalization; or (ii) a date specified vote or written consent of the holders of a majority of convertible preferred stock, voting together as a single class on an as-if-converted to ordinary shares basis.
+In addition, convertible preferred stock will be automatically converted into common stock at the applicable conversion ratio then in effect for each series of convertible preferred stock upon the earlier of (i) the closing of a firm commitment underwritten public offering of its common stock with gross proceeds to the Company of at least \$50.0 million and at a price per share of not less than \$8.12, subject to appropriate adjustment in the event of any share split, share dividend, combination or other similar recapitalization; or (ii) a date specified vote or written consent of the holders of a majority of convertible preferred stock, voting together as a single class on an as-if-converted to ordinary shares basis.